 When I saw the light, I originally mixed up some aloe-vera gel with appropriate essential oils, which became our DermaClearGel.
 The final piece of the jigsaw was introducing forage balanced minerals for all my horses in 2007 - once Murf's internal system was cleaned up, the dreaded mud issues literally vanished and he's been clear since then.
 I don't even think about Murf and mud now.

 Then there was our adorable Kelso, without whom there would be no EquiNatural.
 He came to me as a known, seriously chronic sweet itch sufferer; fully hogged and with festering sores over his mane, tail and rump from where he'd rubbed himself raw.
 I witnessed first hand how stressful this was for him, and it was heartbreaking to watch.

 I originally designed what became our herbal SkinTonic and our aloe SwItchGel for him, after watching him repeatedly trash his eye-wateringly expensive, specialist sweet itch rugs.
 Within three months on the herbs on the blend, he grew a full mane and tail for the first time in his life - he was 17 at the time.

-Then, in 2017 I adopted a chunky native boy, MacAttack (named appropriately as his mission in life is to attack humans!).
-Mac has chronic sweet itch as well - the reason why I adopted him - and he's also on the same regime as Kelso was.
-You can see his story in our CASE STUDIES page.
+Then, in 2017 I adopted the new love-of-my-life, a chunky native boy, MacAttack, named appropriately as his mission in life is to attack humans, although he's getting better now ;-) Mac has chronic sweet itch as well - the reason why I adopted him - and to say he had horrid, infected suppurating sores the size of dinner plates over his rump is an understatement.
+Once the lead rope was in my hand he went straight onto our clean-up regime with our OptimaCARE full-body detox programme followed by our SkinTonic, a gallon of our SwItchGel and a ton of probiotics.
+He does brilliantly now - you can see his story in our Case Studies page.